raspberrypilearning/python-for-vb-programmers/overview.md

-A Python introduction for Visual Basic programmers.
 This introduction is intended to help a Visual Basic programmer apply their existing programming knowledge and experience to the world of Python on the Raspberry Pi.